malofficial/cxtream/doc/mainpage.md

 __cxtream__ provides a convenient functions to convert and stream data to Python.
 This part of the documentation is yet to be prepared.
-For more information, please refer to the \ref Python "Python binding API" documentation.
+Meanwhile, please refer to the \ref Python "Python binding API" documentation.

 Example
 -------